Republicans Outline Biggest Tax-Code Overhaul In A Generation

 While closing tax loopholes would offset some of the lost revenue from lowering rates, the proposed tax plan could still balloon the federal deficit.
 Republican lawmakers reportedly plan to craft a budget that assumes up to $1.5 trillion in additional red ink over a decade.

 Even that may not be enough to accommodate what proponents have described as "historic" tax cuts, likely totaling trillions of dollars.
 While some Republicans argue that faster economic growth sparked by the cuts would help to refill government coffers, independent experts are skeptical.
-Economists at Goldman Sachs estimated last week that tax cuts would add only 0.1 or 0.2 percent to GDP growth over the next couple of years.
+Economists at Goldman Sachs estimated last week that tax cuts would add only 0.1 percent or 0.2 percent to GDP growth over the next couple of years.
 Both Treasury Secretary Steven Mnuchin and National Economic Council Director Gary Cohn are Goldman alums.

 William Gale of the nonpartisan Tax Policy Center predicts Republicans will have to use budget gimmicks and overly optimistic revenue forecasts to fit the proposed tax cut under their $1.5 trillion ceiling for increased deficits.